-- There are less than 40 Santorini taxis, booking in advance can save you long wait times.
+- There are less than 40 Santorini taxis, booking in advance can save you long waiting times.

 - Santorini taxis don’t offer baby seats as standard but you can fit your own for free.

-- Be sure to carry change in Euros and taxi drivers are not required to have change for large bills.
+- Be sure to carry change in Euros as taxi drivers are not required to have change for large bills.

 Standard taxis in Santorini aren’t wheelchair accessible.
 You can fold and store your chair for free, but they don’t have custom ramps or space to house a standing wheelchair.
 However, some of the private tour companies on the island have minivans that can offer this service.